hanbingo/twitch-user-growth-analysis/README.md

 # Twitch User Growth Analysis

 This project was completed as part of a data science challenge during the hiring process for Patreon.
-I used a publicly available Twitch dataset to analyze user engagement and streamer growth patterns.
-Given Patreon's exploration of live streaming features, the objective was to simulate how behavioural insights could inform platform strategies that support sustainable creator growth.
+While the challenge permitted the use of any publicly available dataset, I chose to analyse Twitch data to simulate how behavioural insights could inform platform strategies.
+Motivated by Patreon’s plan to implement live-streaming features on their platform, this analysis focused on identifying patterns of user engagement and streamer growth that contribute to sustainable success on creator-driven platforms.

 ## Overview